The "Brough" Coat of Arms

 "five swans" coat of arms by a number of Brough families in

-Staffordshire, Lincolnshire and Yorkshire, Ann Brough Hind of England
+Staffordshire, Lincolnshire, Yorkshire, and other areas, Ann Brough Hind

-stated in May 2010: "We can't dismiss anyone who has the five swans
+of England stated in May 2010: "We can't dismiss anyone who has the

-of the field on their Arms as so many of the Houses of Broughs offshoot
+five swans of the field on their Arms as so many of the Houses of Broughs

-from the basics.
-The bearers of different Arms were granted their own
+offshoot from the basics.
+The bearers of different Arms were granted their

-for their accomplishments, but the bloodline is for the most part descended."
+own for their accomplishments, but the bloodline is for the most part

-Whether these probable family relationships are specifically based on
+descended."
+Whether these probable family relationships are specifically

 else, is presently being researched.